 Arjun’s mum was not very touchy feely, she did not hug a lot, did not say “I love you”.
 Arjun knows that mum loves him and dedicated her life to her children, but he learnt not to take emotions to her.
 “I was a very independent child, happy in my own space, doing my own thing”.
 Arjun learnt to sooth himself and not to rely on others.
 In his romantic relationships today, Arjun wants closeness but somewhere in his mind and body there is still this message – “there is no space for my emotions, I am better on my own, I have to take care of myself” – pushing love away.

 What have you learnt about love?
 It’s probably difficult to find an answer.
 Words are too limiting.
 Much of what you have learnt is non-verbal.
 In fact, attachment research suggests that we develop an internal working model (mental representation of the self and expectation of others’ reactions to the self) by 12 months old, before language is even developed.
-Maybe you’ll search the left brain (logical, linear), rather than the right brain (feeling, sensing, non-verbal), or vice versa, but the answer is probably in both.
+Maybe you’ll zoom in with the left hemisphere of the brain (focused attention, language), rather than the right hemisphere (general, embodied, non-verbal, feeling), or vice versa, but the answer is probably in both.
 You might search explicit memory, which you can recall, but answers might be present in implicit memory, a deeper sense of knowing.
 The answers might be in the subconscious rather than conscious.
 The answers might not be just in the mind, but also in the body.